 Actualizing the Community

 Actualizing Community is anchored in AFIRE’s Organizing Program and reflects leadership development.
-Read on to learn why an actualized community is a community that thrives.
+An actualized community is a community that thrives.

 Next